 “Vintage” …. ah, what a tricky adjective that is!
 It’s one of those chameleon words that mean whatever the user wants it to mean, and woe betide the person on the receiving end.
 Ask a half dozen people and you’ll get just as many definitions, ranging from “antique” (nope… only something 100 or more years old qualifies for that) to “fifty years or more” (a fair assessment) to “at least twenty years old” (which raises some eyebrows).
 There is some logic behind the 20+ definition because that is considered to be a biological/generational boundary, i.e., the object is at least old enough to belong to our parents’ generation – and let’s face it, we’ve been considering them “old” ever since we were in grade school.
 On the other hand, many who have twentysomething offspring would scoff at any notion that they are even remotely close to being “vintage” anything!
+Yet the Census Bureau considers a generational shift to be 40 years.
 So it’s a sticky wicket to maneuver our semantics ball through, for sure.

-My own personal redline for “vintage” is 30 years, meaning the item should have been made no later than the mid 1980s.
-Truth be told, even that is pushing it a bit because 1980s items can often smack too much of modernity – and I’m not only thinking of fashion which as we all know is a fickle beast.
+My own personal redline for “vintage” is 30 years.
+Truth be told, even that is pushing it a bit because 1980s items often smack too much of modernity – and I’m not only thinking of fashion which as we all know is a fickle beast.
 My mother used to say “Eventually everything comes back into style again” which I in my teenage ignorance thought was only her Depression-era mindset against getting rid of old clothes.
 And so I disdainfully tossed my Huk-a-Poo blouses, bell bottom jeans, and the Mary Quant dress that my aunt sent me from London into the charity donation bag and, in later years, my mother’s 1930s and 1940s cocktail dresses …. because of course they weren’t anything I’d ever consider wearing.
 Talk about stupidity running rampant!
 But who knew? (other than Mom, apparantly) There was no such thing as the collectible culture back then; it was all just “old stuff”.